Eustress vs. Distress: Understanding Stress in Our Lives

 Understanding and Identification

-Learn to recognize the signs of eustress (motivation, focus) and distress (anxiety, exhaustion).
+Learn to recognise the signs of eustress (motivation, focus) and distress (anxiety, exhaustion).
 Reflect on situations that trigger each and how your body and mind respond.
 This self-awareness empowers you to choose appropriate coping mechanisms.

 Healthy Lifestyle Choices